fab514/playground/packages/troubleshoot/troubleshoot-solutions.md

 - To block overide eslint put in /* eslint-disabled */
 - If there is a variable that is not used you can disable eslint by using // eslint-disable-next-line no-unused-vars //
 - Error messages will give you the option to disable eslint for that one error.

+## Can an html file have links to multiple js files?

+## How to mv a repository into a different repository
+## Creating a repository through gitbash/local and moving it to Github